brandonganem/wow/fury-prot_vs_deep-prot.md

 ## Fury:
 Fury prot has a number of things that generate threat.
  - Flurry - 30% AS for the next 3 swings.
-This helps both 1h and 2h
+This helps both 1h and DW
  - Enrage - 25% damage for 12s or 12 swings, which ever ends first
  - Deathwish - a "boost my threat" button
  - Bloodthirst - straigh damage with a small heal